Zhuyucriss/gitskills/readme.txt

-craeting a mew branch is quick and simple why so serious?
+craeting a new branch is quick and simple why so serious?